Rokiis1/roadmap/types_of_testing/static_testing.md

 <details>
     <summary>Overview:</summary>

-1. **Systematic Review:** The use of a checklist ensures that the review is systematic and covers all important aspects of the document.
+1. **Systematic Review:** Ensures consistent and thorough review by covering all critical aspects with a checklist.

-2. **Common Errors:** The checklist typically includes common errors or issues to look for.
+2. **Common Errors Identification:** The checklist contains typical errors to look for, such as ambiguities or inconsistencies

-3. **Consistency:** Checklists help ensure consistency across reviews, as all reviewers are guided by the same list of items to check.
+3. **Consistency Across Reviews:** All reviewers apply the same criteria, ensuring uniformity in defect detection.

 </details>